dymmond/esmerald/docs/en/docs/guides/more-advanced/07-advanced-concepts.md

 ✅ Encoders for custom serialization
 ✅ Extensions for third-party integrations

-These features together form a powerful advanced toolkit to build modular and maintainable Esmerald applications.
+These features together form a powerful advanced toolkit to build modular and maintainable Ravyn applications.

 👉 Ready to supercharge your app with high-performance caching?
-Continue to [caching](./08-caching) to learn about Esmerald’s caching system with memory and Redis support.
+Continue to [caching](./08-caching) to learn about Ravyn’s caching system with memory and Redis support.